 Growing Up on a Coffee Farm

-John spent his childhood working on his family's coffee plantation in Kenya — weeding, mulching, pruning, hand-picking ripe cherries, then pulping them on the farm.
-Every stage that most coffee drinkers never see, John did with his own hands as a child.
+John spent his childhood working on his family's coffee plantation in Kenya.
+The work was specific and physical.
+Weeding, mulching, and pruning came first.
+Hand-picking ripe cherries and pulping them on the farm came next.
+Every stage most coffee drinkers never see, John did with his own hands as a child.

 This foundation gave him something no classroom teaches.
-He understands what the plant needs, what proper ripeness looks like in a cherry, and why processing decisions made on the farm show up in the cup.
-When the opportunity came to work in a coffee shop, he took it.
-The transition from farm worker to barista was, as he describes it, transformative — it changed him from steward to champion.
+He understands what the plant needs and what proper ripeness feels like in a cherry.
+Farm-level processing decisions, he knows, show up in the cup years later.
+When the chance came to work in a coffee shop, he took it.
+The transition from farm worker to barista changed him from steward to future World Barista Championship competitor.

 What Kenya Produces

 Kenya sits between 5,000 and 7,000 feet above sea level in its main coffee-growing regions.
 The volcanic soils of central Kenya are mineral-rich and well-drained.
-The combination of altitude, soil, and the country's washed processing method produces coffee with a flavor profile unlike almost anywhere else — bright, citrusy, often with blackcurrant notes and a clean, structured acidity.
+Altitude, soil, and washed processing combine into something distinctive.
+The result is bright and citrusy, with blackcurrant notes and clean, structured acidity.

 The Sufuria Method